sonata-nfv/tng-media-pilot/vnfs/media-agregator/README.md

 		"name": "name_of_the_camera",
 	}

-The response will be the following: ????
+The response will be the following:

+    TBC

 Here is an example call:

     curl -H 'content-Type: application/json' -X GET -d '{"name":"name_of_the_camera"}' http://[IP_of_the_aggregator]:5000/getStream

+### stats
+This method collects the stats from the Nginx server.
+It is called with:

+    curl -H 'content-Type: application/json' -X GET [IP_of_the_aggregator]:5000/stats

+Here there is an example of the response:

+    {
+        "resource_id": "smpilot-cccdu01-c9dbdeff-c50b-4ead-a6e6-9afdc3012334",
+        "bw_in":"4396944",
+        "bw_out":"4399488",
+        "input_conn":2
+    }